Fusing Facial Aesthetics with Cosmetic Dentistry

 Golden ratio = beauty

 In facial aesthetics, we as aesthetic practitioners always try to adhere to the golden ratio of facial aesthetics.
-This means that the mouth’s first upper incisor would be more or less on the same gum height than the canine – with the second incisor slightly lower – yet symmetrical to both sides of the mouth.
+This means that the mouth’s first upper incisor would be more or less on the same gum height as the canine – with the second incisor slightly lower – yet symmetrical to both sides of the mouth.
 Ideally, the midline will run through the two front teeth, which will then intercept the frenum and filtrum, thereby dividing the cupid’s bow into symmetrical halves.
 Now add the correct lip volume, upper and lower lip ratio as well as profile to the equation, and we end up with the most beautiful people in the world.
 And it’s this precise reason that the laser is so adventitious, as it can be utilised in the treatment of these asymmetries – ensuring a higher patient satisfaction rate.

 The golden ratio of facial aesthetics: bringing balance, harmony, and symmetry to enhance your facial features and create the perfect smile